TerraHAB/TerraMICRO/docs/design-reqs.rst

 There are several design features that are specific requests from TerraHAB engineers.
 The flight system should meet these requests or provide justification for not including them.
-These features are not required for mission success as defined in \autoref{mission-reqs:eng-objectives}, but it is expected that the TerraHAB team strives to accomplish these goals.
+These features are not required for mission success as defined in _mission-reqs:, but it is expected that the TerraHAB team strives to accomplish these goals.

 .. list-table:: Example Stretch Goals & Desired Features